 Soda Springs is a very small city located in the state of Idaho.
 With a population of 2,944 people and two constituent neighborhoods, Soda Springs is the 47th largest community in Idaho.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Soda Springs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Soda Springs is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Soda Springs who work in sales jobs (13.46%), office and administrative support (9.53%), and management occupations (8.40%).
+Overall, Soda Springs is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Soda Springs who work in sales jobs (12.91%), management occupations (10.71%), and office and administrative support (7.74%).

-Soda Springs is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Soda Springs is a great place for families with children to consider.
+First of all, many other families with children live here, making Soda Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Soda Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Soda Springs’s overall crime rate is lower than average for the country.

-The education level of Soda Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.28% of adults 25 and older in Soda Springs have a college degree.
+The population of Soda Springs overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Soda Springs, 21.94% have at least a bachelor's degree.

 The people who call Soda Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Soda Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Soda Springs include German, Irish, Danish, and Swedish.
+Important ancestries of people in Soda Springs include German, Danish, Swedish, and Irish.

 The most common language spoken in Soda Springs is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and German.